You are here:

 What is a balanced diet?

-• Eat at least 5 portions of fruits and vegetables every day;
+• Eat at least five portions of fruit and vegetables every day;

 • Base meals on potatoes, bread, rice, pasta, or other starchy carbohydrates;

-• Have some dairy or dairy alternatives (such as soya drinks or yoghurts);
+• Have some dairy or dairy alternatives (such as soya drinks and yoghurt);

 • Choose unsaturated oils and spreads, and eat in small amounts;

-• Drink plenty of fluids - the government recommends 6 to 8 glasses a day.
+• Drink plenty of fluids – the government recommends six to eight glasses a day; and

 Knowing what we eat